 So you’re moving to your very own winter wonderland, and with our chilly winters and tepid summers, you reckon you’ll acclimatise quickly.
 You might well know how to layer up for the big freeze in Scandinavia or Canada, but your furniture and electronic goods might need a little more TLC.

 Electronic equipment can suffer in very cold conditions, and sometimes devices will shut down or malfunction if exposed to too much cold.
-Batteries are known to suffer damage from extremes in both heat and cold, and many a traveller has damaged the battery life of a mobile phone or tablet by leaving it in a freezing cold car overnight.
+Batteries are known to suffer damage from extremes of both heat and cold, and many a traveller has damaged the battery life of a mobile phone or tablet by leaving it in a freezing cold car overnight.
 If and where possible, pack these things in your suitcase or hand luggage.

 Cold can damage the effectiveness of batteries and lead to component damage when moving appliances between climates.
 Allow a laptop (or anything with a hard drive) to warm up to room temperature before switching it on.
 Back up your data before you travel to avoid losing anything in transit, as hard drives will freeze and fail to operate if left in freezing conditions for too long.

 The same goes for cameras, mobiles, gaming gadgets and iPods – anything with a screen can suffer from condensation build up if introduced too quickly to warmth after being out in the freezing cold, so protect them with sturdy cases and sleeves and keep them in pockets or in bags.

 Select the size of your move to get free quotes

 Dropping your smart phone, tablet or gaming device in the snow isn’t the end of the world if you know how to limit the damage straight away.
 Remove the battery first to make sure it doesn’t burn the now freezing electrical circuits, then remove the SIM card if it has one.
 Use a fine micro-fibre cloth to dry the device all over, and then place in an air tight container or a bowl of uncooked rice to absorb excess moisture.